Vaccinium corymbosum 'Bluecrop'

 Homeowner Growing and Maintenance Tips:

-Prefers acidic, organically rich, moist, well-drained soil and full sun to partial shade.
-Mulching is beneficial.
-Blueberries are self-fertile but the best fruit crop is produced with cross-pollination from more than one variety.
-Flowers can be removed from newly planted shrubs in the first and second year to encourage vegetative growth.
-Pruning can be done as needed in late winter, staring the third year after planting.
-Plants can be fertilized in spring with a fertilizer made for acid loving plants, do not fertilize in the first year.
+Prefers acidic, organically rich, moist, well-drained soil.
+Cross-pollination from more than one variety will yield a better crop.
+Pruning can be done as needed in late winter.
+Fertilize in the spring with a fertilizer made for acid loving plants, do not fertilize in the first year.

 Additional Characteristics & Attributes: